 When you notice you’ve fallen into a rut, try to explore what feels good in the moment.

 Don’t just focus on having an orgasm!
-Take time to enjoy affection, intimacy and pleasure.
+Take time to enjoy affection, intimacy and pleasure to have the best sex ever.

 Talk to a professional sex & intimacy coach.
 We’re here to help!